 Willful Failure to Pay Income Taxes

 willful failureThe Internal Revenue Service claims that about 1 out of every 6 taxpayers fails in one way or another to comply with the tax code.
-If the federal agency’s estimate is accurate, you might reasonably expect the numbers of tax-related arrests to be significantly higher than they are now.
+If the federal agency’s estimate is accurate, you might reasonably expect the number of tax-related arrests to be significantly higher than they are now.

 Tax fraud is a deliberate attempt to evade taxes or to defraud the IRS.
 Tax fraud takes place when a person or company willfully does one of the following: